 The levels of compensation are “dismissive, shocking and unacceptable,” said Jesse Bunch, who was beaten, shot in the leg, and incurred permanent spinal damage during the attack.
 At the time, Bunch worked for Tetra Tech Management Systems International, a US government contractor.
 Awards usually cover all medical costs, counseling, lost income and pain and suffering, he said.

-Some survivors are demanding to be compensated according to “international standards”, said Bunch.
+The survivors are demanding to be compensated according to international standards.
 These include the establishment of a victims’ fund for anyone beaten, raped or abused; and a fund for the families of anyone killed.

 International observers who once hailed Terrain’s trial as a step in the right direction for a country where soldiers rape with impunity, are “dismayed” by the appeal’s standstill, said a United States embassy official.